confluentinc/ksql/design-proposals/klip-8-interactive-queries.md

 * Transient queries defined by any of the above
 * CTAS/CSAS defined by any of the above

-*Note that not all of these query forms needs to be supported (initially, or ever), but a sensible design should allow for all of them with minimal ambiguity.*
+*Note that not all of these query forms need to be supported (initially, or ever), but a sensible design should allow for all of them with minimal ambiguity.*

 The proposed syntax changes will now be specifically described.